Mariansza/GraFx/README.md

 ## How to run

 ### Installing Node
-We will be using [Node.js](https://nodejs.org/) and using the Node Package Manager (npm) to install [Parcel] If you do not have Node installed on your system you can install it at the website above, this will also install the Node Package Manager.
+We will be using [Node.js](https://nodejs.org/) and using the Node Package Manager (npm) to install Parcel.
+If you do not have Node installed on your system you can install it at the website above, this will also install the Node Package Manager.

-Now we can install the two packages we need.
+Now we can install the packages we need.

 ##### Parcel
 Parcel is a JavaScript bundler that also includes a local development web server.